What is Monroe’s Motivated Sequence?

 How can you make sure that you can hold on to their attention?
 You can start telling a joke, quote, trivia, an anecdote, or inspiring story that will stir their interest.
 This is your opportunity to make them listen and know that there is a need or a problem.
 If you lose it, it will be challenging to recover the situation.

-Once you get your audience’s attention, the next step is to explain the problem.
-Establish the idea that this need should be addressed.
+Once you get your audience’s attention, the next step is to explain the problem and to convince them that the problem needs to be fixed.

 Prepare a clear statement of the need or problem, then include practical examples to convey that the problem is real.
-You can also use references or figures so listeners will further understand it, and show how the problem directly affects the listeners.
+You can also use references or figures to aid comprehension and to demonstrate how the problem directly affects the listeners.

-It does not mean creating satisfaction.
-Instead, it’s about offering a solution to the problem.
-Say what you want your listeners to do, explaining in detail what your proposed solution is.
+Satisfying the need means introducing a solution that takes care of the problem.
+Communicate In detail what your proposed solution is and what you want your audience to do.
 You can also include data or examples to support your proposal and show that it has worked before.

 Tell the listeners what they can do to be part of the solution.
 Offer several options so they can choose the best one based on their situation and capability.
 Provide specific steps and examples.